Probate Q&A Series

 What is involved in the probate process in North Carolina?

 The probate process in North Carolina involves proving the validity of a will and administrating the deceased’s estate.
-This typically starts with filing the will in the county probate court where the decedent resided.
-Next, an executor named in the will or an administrator appointed by the court is responsible for inventorying the estate, paying debts, taxes, and distributing the remaining assets according to the will or state law.
+This typically starts with filing the will with the clerk of superior court in the county where the decedent resided.
+Next, an executor named in the will or an administrator appointed by the clerk is responsible for inventorying the estate, paying debts, taxes, and distributing the remaining assets according to the will or state law.

-• Filing the will and petition with the county probate court.
+• Filing the will and application with the clerk of superior court.

-• Notification to beneficiaries named in the will and relatives.
+• Notification to beneficiaries named in the will and heirs as required.

 • Inventory and appraisal of the deceased’s assets.